A Scone Adventure in Marylebone + barista training at Climpson & Sons.

 We then churned out coffee after coffee after coffee, for me to perfect my technique.
 We over and under extracted shots, to taste the difference and I learnt that under-extracted coffee tastes like sour milk while over-extracted tastes tar-like and burnt.
 We split one shot into thirds, changing cups throughout extraction so we could taste what elements of the flavour profile appeared at what time during extraction.

 I discovered the first two parts of an extraction are considered a Ristretto – an espresso shot without the blonding at the end.
 The first part, and the second to a degree, are very oily, strong, pungent.
 A lot of the aromatics are present in this portion of the shot, and Dan told me most people don’t enjoy this part on its own.
 I found it fruity and acidic, strong, rich with a lovely velvety mouthfeel.
-If I didn’t think I might have a heart attack from caffeine overdose, I might drink only this strong first part of an espresso shot.
 From darker to lighter, all three of these portions of an espresso shot bring a different flavour profile to the brew – this is where the balance of the cup is made or broken.

 We talked about Quaker beans, and how they are present in most batches.
 But if there are too many in your batch, you have a low grade, low quality coffee.
 They cause weird peanutty flavours to a batch.
 What to look for: lighter, kind of yellowy beans.
 If there is more than a few, the batch is not of the best quality.
 Quaker means the fruit was picked when underdeveloped.
 If a bean makes it through, it won’t roast or be processed properly, leading to this light coloured oddity in the batch.